 But don't mutilate your headlines by putting the keywords at the start.
 People spend fewer than 6 seconds on average on a search results web page before acting, and they won't click on a bad headline, keyword, or no keyword.
 Remember that if no one clicks on your listing, it doesn't matter how advanced your rank is.

 The page title appears at the top of a web browser and as the headline inside search engine results.
-The length of the title should be ideally 50-60 characters and should be your sales pitch for the page.
+The length of the title should ideally be 50-60 characters and should be your sales pitch for the page.
 A good title can be one of the most crucial elements in your SEO that convert impressions into clicks to boost your traffic.

 A classic SEO blunder is to spend time writing content for a site first, then "optimizing" it with keywords later.
-But that's like making a sandwich first and then picking what meat to put on it — it won't work, and the flavor will most likely be off!
+But that's like making a sandwich and then picking what meat to put on it — it won't work, and the flavor will most likely be off!

 Make your title tag – also referred to as a meta title or a page title – intriguing and relevant to the rest of the information on your page to enhance your SEO ranking.
-To demonstrate relevance, select relevant keywords back at the beginning of the title and minimize keyword stuffing.
-Note that your title should be between 50 and 60 characters long; anything longer will indeed be cut off in the SERPs (SERP).
+To demonstrate relevance, select relevant keywords at the beginning of the title and minimize keyword stuffing.
+Note that your title should be between 50 and 60 characters long; anything longer will be cut off in the SERPs (SERP).
 Each page must have its title.